Install an electronic keypad entry lockset

 Install the outside front door keypad first (Photo 1), then secure it in place with the inside mounting plate (Photo 2).
 Connect the wires to the battery and tuck them out of the way before attaching the inside cover plate (Photo 3).
 (Note: We used a Schlage lock; other manufacturers may have different installation procedures.)

 With the door open, check to make sure the dead bolt extends and retracts smoothly.
 If it doesn’t, disassemble the lock and make sure the parts were installed correctly.
 To unlock the dead bolt, just punch in the code and turn the latch.
+Plus: Check out how to find the best home security camera for you.

 How to Change the Code on the Door Lock: